 Bourbon and Bolters bundles hotels, food, and tournament fees all into one luxury Warhammer-style retreat that stacks up the convention value.

 It’s Friday night at a big convention.
 You’re starving, waiting in line for overpriced pizza, juggling your dice bag and a lukewarm soda.
-Your hotel is three blocks away, you’re splitting a double queen with three other players, and tomorrow you’ll have to fight for table space.
+The hotel is three blocks away, and you’re splitting a double queen with three other players.
+Tomorrow you’ll have to fight for table space with hundreds of other players, and scramble for a meal or a break between rounds.

 Now swap that with this: you’ve just wrapped a full day of games on curated tables.
 Dinner is chef-prepared, paired with a glass of bourbon.
 Afterward, you kick back in a private lounge, maybe jump into a D&D one-shot, or draft some Magic before heading upstairs to your private suite.